 Option 3 is the best answer because you’re leading your son or daughter to the answer without telling them what to do.
 You’re helping them figure it out on their own which is a skill they absolutely need to have in sixth grade and through middle and high school.

-How outsourcing academic help can help your child start the next year with confidence
+How outsourcing academic help can help your child finish the school year strong and return in the fall with greater confidence

 When we tutor kids in content areas, we do a number of things during the session, such as reviewing by filling in holes and learning a skill to mastery at a deep level, not just superficially.
 But we also take the last few minutes of each session to preview what they’re going to see next in class.
-Previewing has been shown by research to not only improve confidence but test grades as well.
+Research has shown that previewing improves confidence and test grades as well.